 - The Dart10k training manual for front crawl swimmers, developed in conjunction with Dan Bullock of Swimfortri, will aid your training for the event.

 NO TOW FLOATS OR FINS

-TICKETS ARE NON-REFUNDABLE, EVEN IN THE CASE OF EVENT CANCELLATION
+TICKETS ARE TRANSFERABLE BUT NON-REFUNDABLE, EVEN IN THE CASE OF EVENT CANCELLATION

 After the statutory 14 day cooling off period, tickets cannot be refunded or deferred for any reason, including injury, medical issues, or factors outside of your control.

 Swimmers can transfer their place to another OSS member for a cost until 31 July 2017.
 (It's free to become an OSS member).
 After 31 July, your ticket is yours to keep and no transfers are possible.

 Please make a note of this transfer window!

 Please note that should the event be cancelled due to extreme conditions which includes, but is not limited to, high winds and heavy rain impeding the view of the swimmers by the safety cover on the day, or unexpected pollution in the water, no refunds will be given.
 Taking out event insurance that would allow refunds or a replacement event in this unlikely situation would add significantly to the ticket price and the view has been taken that it is better to have a lower ticket price and small risk.
 Please see our Event Terms for more information.